Home > How to Navigate the Schengen Visa Proof of Funds Requirement

 Do assets count as proof of funds for a Schengen visa?

-Visa officials are looking for liquid cash – or readily accessible money.
+Visa officials are looking for liquid cash, or readily accessible money.
 This means that you should have the minimum amount required in your savings or checking account.
 These balances, independently or combined, are the type of proof that visa processors will need to see.

 If you try to use assets as proof, you may be asked for additional documents to verify their value and liquidity, which can complicate your application.
-However, it may be possible in some situations.

 What is the minimum bank statement requirement to get a Schengen visa?